sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SB 154: "Expository organizers" can greatly improve score for unfamiliar learners.
    - Cites Mayer, Mathias, and Wetzell 2002.
 - SH 34: Identifying required prior knowledge and remediating where appropriate can greatly improve performance.
 This required knowledge may include conceptual, procedural, and application knowledge in addition to factual knowledge.
+- SH 114: Diagnosing and correctly weak component skills will help learners to develop mastery.

 **Question**: _What methods can be used to assess learner organizational knowledge?_

+- _Needs research_

 **Question**: _What do we know about knowledge spaces and learning outcomes?_

-_File_

-- SB 364: To support mastery-based goals, measure learners against the learning objectives rather than each other.
-- SH 145: A diagnostic assessment helps to support deliberate practice by providing the right level of challenge.
-- SH 114: Diagnosing and correctly weak component skills will help learners to develop mastery.
-- SB 318: Most of us are very poor at self-assessment, which hurts developing metacognitive skills.
-    - Cites Stone, 2000; Glenberg, Sanocki, Epstein, and Morris (1987); Eva, Cunnington, Reiter, Keane, and Norman (2004); Glenberg (1992); Violato and Luckyer (2006)
-- SB 319: Learners are poor at assessing the style that best suits them.
-    - Cites Schnackenberg, Sullivan, Leader, and Jones (1998)
-- SH 108: Learner can fail to apply knowledge when their do not have a sufficient knowledge of the component skills.
-- SH 195: People are generally weak at evaluating their own strengths and weaknesses.
-Novice learners are more likely to evaluate themselves poorly than experts.
-This interferes with metacognitive processes.
-    - Cites Dunning, 2007; Hacker et al., 2000
+- _Needs research_

 ### Modules: Terminal assessment